Frequently Asked Questions

 For a listing of local and regional Bio-Hazard Cleaning Services, visit our Bio-Hazard Cleaning Services Page.

-The body will be transported to the Forensic Institute (the county morgue facility) located at Holy Family Hospital.
+The body will be transported to the Spokane County Medical Examiner Facility.
 To ensure privacy of families and individuals involved in our investigations, the dignity of their loved ones, and to preserve the easily compromised medicolegal evidence that may be present in the various cases we handle, we regret that we cannot allow public access or viewing in our facility.

 Viewing of the body can be arranged later with your funeral home.
 In some deaths, when it is unlikely that an autopsy will be performed, the body may be released to a funeral home as directed by the family without an autopsy.

-The Medical Examiner's Office contracts with Lilac City Transport, a private company, to provide transportation services to the county morgue facility at Holy Family Hospital.
+The Medical Examiner's Office contracts with Evergreen Transport LLC, a private company, to provide transportation services to the Spokane County Medical Examiner Facility.

 An autopsy is performed at the discretion of the Medical Examiner in order to determine the cause and manner of death when the death may have been accidental, the result of a suicide or homicide, or otherwise falls under our jurisdiction.
 An autopsy can tell us what happened, and sometimes just as importantly, what didn’t happen.